 Encouraging motorists in Lima, Peru to recycle their plastic waste

 Pex, the Peruvian automatic toll collection subsidiary of VINCI Highways, enables its users to pay for toll and parking services in Lima by recycling plastic bottles.
-Lima’s drivers can deposit plastic bottles in a recycling robot which, thanks to artificial intelligence, evaluates the value of the materials deposited and automatically assigns “green credits” for each bottle deposited.
-The amount can be consulted directly on the mobile application and can then be used as a means of payment for the various services offered by the VINCI Highways subsidiary in Peru, such as subscriptions to Lima’s expressways or parking in the Real Plaza parking lots in the Peruvian capital.
+Drivers can deposit plastic bottles in a recycling robot which, using artificial intelligence, evaluates the value of the materials deposited and automatically assigns “green credits” for each bottle deposited.
+The amount can be consulted directly on the mobile application and can then be used as a means of payment for the various services on offer, such as subscriptions to Lima’s expressways or parking in the Real Plaza car parks in the Peruvian capital.

 Smart Waste Management

 Optimised waste management involves streamlining waste transport.
-Axians (VINC Energies) helps its clients optimise waste collection.
-In the Netherlands, for example, sensors placed in the containers alert waste managers when they are full so they can optimize vehicle sizes and collection routes.
+Axians (VINCI Energies) helps its clients optimise waste collection.
+In the Netherlands, for example, sensors placed in the containers alert waste managers when they are full so they can optimise vehicle sizes and collection routes.

 Recovering waste from service stations

 VINCI Autoroutes aims to recover 100% of operational waste from the service stations it owns and manages by 2025, transforming it into energy or matter.
 Indeed, 60% of operational waster will be transformed into matter.